Question: What do these claims have in common?

 Before: Empty Platitudes

-Imagine you stumbled across this attempt at a positioning statement for Mr. Melty. ( a fictional a multicrystalline silicon ingot growth furnace sold to silicon-wafer manufacturers who then sell these wafers to photovoltaic (PV) solar-cell makers.)
+Imagine you stumbled across this attempt at a positioning statement for Mr. Melty. ( a fictional multicrystalline silicon ingot growth furnace sold to silicon-wafer manufacturers who then sell these wafers to photovoltaic (PV) solar-cell makers.)

 Mr. Melty sets the industry standard for ingot growth furnaces.
 Its world-class technology provides unmatched performance on the most advanced multicrystalline silicon ingot manufacturing platform available today.